 This almond torte combines the aromatic flavor of almonds with a slightly dense and chewy, cake topped with sugar and crunch.
-If you love almond croissants, you’ll love this easy recipe!
+Dust with powdered sugar before serving for an irresistible dessert!

 This post may contain affiliate links.
 Read disclosure policy.

-If I were to describe this cake to you, I’d say it’s simple yet fancy, and so easy to make.
-It tastes like an almond croissant bar, with a slightly dense, but deliciously chewy crumb with some crunchy sugary slivered almonds on top!
+If I were to describe this almond torte cake to you, I’d say it’s simple yet fancy, and so easy to make.
+It tastes like an almond croissant, with a slightly dense, but deliciously chewy crumb with some crunchy sugary slivered almonds on top!

 It’s not super light and fluffy like a traditional cake, almost like a blondie texture.
-And although the almond flavor is present it’s not overwhelming, making this simple and elegant dessert great for any occasion.
+The almond flavor is present yet not overwhelming, making this simple and elegant dessert great for any occasion.

 Ingredients Notes